MAST iconMaritime Archaeology Sea Trust

 The sandglass is a fantastic composite object.
 It is very fragile and, of course, made up of multiple materials – sand glass, copper alloy, iron, twine and timber.

-Its conservation represented a challenge to YAT because of this.
+Its conservation represented a challenge because of this.

 The next stage in the treatment involved immersion of the object in a solution of Polyethylene Glycol (PEG) which was meant to replace the unstable water in the object.
 After several months of soaking, the object was removed from its PEG bath, frozen and then subjected to the process of freeze-drying.
 When the freeze-drying process was complete the object’s surface was cleaned of excess PEG and both glass as well as the wooden frame were consolidated.
 The final step of the treatment involved gap filling of the area which was sampled for wood specie identification (wooden top disc).